Richard Turner FdSc MBACP MSET

 Training, qualifications & experience

 - MSc.
 Psychology of Coercive Control (studying the psychological process and impact of controlling behaviour, abuse and recovery.
-Currently studying.
-Finishing Sept 2019)
+In progress, completion date Sept 2019)

 - Postgraduate Certificate in Education (Specialising in teaching counselling and mental health awareness)